DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-1-user-research.md

   - pre-filtering
 related:
   items:
-  - text: Improving the ability to browse and search for courses - Round 2 user research
+  - text: Improving the ability to browse and search for courses - round 2 user research
     href: /find-teacher-training/improving-the-ability-to-browse-and-search-for-courses-round-2-user-research
   - text: Add links to Get Into Teaching
     href: /find-teacher-training/add-links-to-get-into-teaching/